erimcg/Using-D3js/05_07_symbols.md

 ## Built-in Symbols

 D3 comes with 7 symbols built-in.
-To use them, assign them in the `.type(symbol)` method on the symbol generator such as
+To use them, assign them in the `.type(symbol)` method on the symbol generator such as:
 <pre>
 var square = d3.symbol().type(d3.symbolSquare).size(x);
 </pre>
-Make sure to remeber that the `.size()` is the <i>area</i> of the shape and the dimensions will change differently based on the shape.
+Make sure to remember that the `.size()` is the <i>area</i> of the shape and the dimensions will change differently based on the shape.

 + [d3.symbols](https://github.com/d3/d3-shape#symbols)
 + [d3.symbolCircle](https://github.com/d3/d3-shape#symbolCircle)